vedk2/Delta-Hedging-Strategy/README.md

 ## Overview
 This project implements a dynamic delta hedging strategy using real-time options data from Yahoo Finance to manage portfolio risk.
 The strategy involves calculating option deltas using the Black-Scholes model, dynamically adjusting hedge positions, and evaluating performance through backtesting.

-**Note:** The Jupyter Notebook (`DeltaHedging (1).ipynb`) contains detailed explanations for each part of the strategy, including code, methodology, and visualizations.
+**Note:** The Jupyter Notebook (`DeltaHedgingProject.ipynb`) contains detailed explanations for each part of the strategy, including code, methodology, and visualizations.

 ## Motivation
 Options trading involves significant risks due to changes in market conditions.
 This project aims to develop a systematic approach for minimizing delta risk, ensuring robust risk management for an options portfolio.